DevExpress/devextreme-documentation/concepts/05 UI Components/Scheduler/02 Overview/05 Elements.md

-Below is an element map.
-A click on an element navigates to the topic related to this element.
+Below is a map of elements.
+Click on an element to navigate to a topic related to that element.

 <p><img src="/images/Scheduler/scheduler-elements.png" alt="Scheduler elements" usemap="#scheduler-elements">